Peronism

 Argentine president Juan Perón and first lady Eva Perón have been the central figures in the Justicialist Party.

 (Clockwise from the top left) Symbols associated with Peronism: Peronist Party emblem, the federal star, the "Perón vuelve" (Perón returns) sign, and the "V" hand sign.

 Peronism, (Note: /pəˈroʊnɪzəm/; peronismo) also known as justicialism, (Note: justicialismo.
-The Justicialist Party is the main Peronist party in Argentina, and derives its name from the concept of social justice.) is an Argentine ideology and political movement with a left-wing tendency, based on the ideas, doctrine, and legacy of Juan Perón (1895–1974).
+The Justicialist Party is the main Peronist party in Argentina, and derives its name from the concept of social justice.) is an Argentine ideology and political movement, based on the ideas, doctrine, and legacy of Juan Perón (1895–1974).
 It has been an influential movement in 20th- and 21st-century Argentine politics.
 Since 1946, Peronists have won 10 out of the 14 presidential elections in which they have been allowed to run.
 Peronism is defined through its three flags: "social justice" (the fight against social and economic inequalities), "economic independence" (an economy that does not depend on other countries, by developing its national industry), and "political sovereignty" (the non-interference of foreign powers in domestic affairs).

 Peronism, as an ideology, is described as a social form of nationalism, as it promotes a sense of national pride among Argentines.
-However, it promotes an inclusive form of nationalism that embraces all ethnicities and races as integral parts of the nation, distinguishing it from racial or chauvinistic ethno-nationalism that prioritizes a single ethnic group.
+However, it promotes an inclusive form of state-nationalism that embraces all ethnicities and races as integral parts of the nation, distinguishing it from racial or chauvinistic ethno-nationalism that prioritizes a single ethnic group.
 This is due to the ethnically heterogeneous background of Argentina, which is a result of the mixing between indigenous peoples, Criollos, various immigrant groups, and their descendants.
 Likewise, Peronism is generally considered populist, as it relies on the figure of a leader (originally embodied by Perón) to lead the masses.
 Consequently, it adopted a third position in the context of the Cold War, as expressed in the phrase: "we are neither Yankees nor Marxists."

-Peronism has taken both progressive and conservative measures.
-Among its conservative elements are anti-communist sentiments (later abandoned), a strong sense of patriotism, a militarist approach and the adoption of a law on Catholic teaching in public schools; its progressive measures include the expansion of workers' rights, the adoption of women's suffrage, free tuition for public universities, and a failed attempt to sanction the divorce law after the breakdown of relations with the church.
+Peronism has taken both progressive and paternalistic conservative measures.
+Among its conservative elements, which were later abandoned, are anti-communist sentiments, a strong sense of patriotism, a militarist approach and the adoption of a law on Catholic teaching in public schools; its progressive measures include the expansion of workers' rights, the adoption of women's suffrage, free tuition for public universities, and a failed attempt to sanction the divorce law after the breakdown of relations with the church.
 Peronism granted the working class a genuine role in government and enacted reforms that eroded the power of the Argentine oligarchy.
 Peronist reforms also included a constitutional right to housing, ending the oppression of indigenous peoples, adding mandatory trade union representation to regional legislatures, freezing retail prices, and subsidizing foodstuffs for workers.